vyca2017/content/content/tutorials/clients/graphql-cran-apollo/create-graphql-react-native-apps-with-apollo-client.md

 path: /docs/tutorials/create-react-native-apps-with-apollo-client
 layout: TUTORIAL
 preview: create-graphql-react-native-apps.png
 description: Connecting to a GraphQL backend is really simple with create-react-native-app and Apollo Client.
+Learn how to do so in this simple tutorial.
 tags:
   - react-native
   - clients